WeiweiWuGit/Spatial-Multiomics-RipleyK/README.md

 ## Demo Data

 This project uses publicly available 10x Visium data for melanoma [Human Melanoma, IF Stained (FFPE)](https://www.10xgenomics.com/datasets/human-melanoma-if-stained-ffpe-2-standard), which includes spatial gene expression profiles.
-The raw demo data are downloaded from the 10x Genomics website and provided in the `data/raw/` directory includes processed files used directly for analysis.
+The raw demo data are downloaded from the 10x Genomics website and provided in the `data/raw/` directory.

 ## Usage